hashicorp/nomad-pack/docs/detailed-usage.md

 ## Destroy

-If you want to remove all of the resources deployed by a pack, run the `destroy` command with the pack name.
+If you want to remove the resources deployed by a pack, run the `destroy` command with the pack name.

 ```
 nomad-pack destroy hello-world